-- ▶ Q287 Min. size limit 2nd side length?: Minimum permissible width of the pocket.
-Input range: 0 to 99999.9999 - ▶ Q279 Tolerance for center 1st axis?: Permissible position deviation in the reference axis of the working plane.
-Input range: 0 to 99999.9999 - ▶ Q280 Tolerance for center 2nd axis?: Permissible position deviation in the minor axis of the working plane.
+- ▶ Q280 Tolerance for center 2nd axis?: Permissible position deviation in the secondary axis of the working plane.
 Input range: 0 to 99999.9999 - ▶ Q281 Measuring log (0/1/2)?: Define whether the control should create a measuring log: - 0: Do not create a measuring log - 1: Create a measuring log: The control saves the log file named TCHPR423.TXT in the same folder as the associated NC program. - 2: Interrupt program run and display the measuring log on the control screen.
-Resume the NC program run with NC Start. - ▶ Q309 PGM stop if tolerance exceeded?: Define whether in the event of a violation of tolerance limits, the control is to interrupt program run and display an error message: - 0: Do not interrupt program run, do not display an error message - 1: Interrupt program run and display an error message - ▶ Q330 Tool for monitoring?: Define whether the control is to monitor the tool (see "Tool monitoring", Page 652).
+Resume the NC program run with NC Start. - ▶ Q309 PGM stop if tolerance exceeded?: Define whether in the event of a violation of tolerance limits, the control is to interrupt program run and display an error message: - 0: Do not interrupt program run, do not display an error message - 1: Interrupt program run and display an error message - ▶ Q330 Tool for monitoring?: Define whether the control is to monitor the tool (see "Tool monitoring", Page 710).
 Input range: 0 to 32767.9; alternatively tool name with a maximum of 16 characters - 0: Monitoring inactive - >0: Tool number in the TOOL.T tool table